esseswann/graphql-binary/README.md

 Moreover the response is also optimised by removing the keys, storing integers in bytes, having c-like strings\arrays and so on similarly to Protobuf in terms of schema and to MessagePack in terms of values encoding

 # Stage
 This project is currently in proof on concept stage.
 Mutations, Query Arguments, Variables, custom types are not supported.
-We are currently have no intent on supporting Union and Interface types
+We have no intent on supporting Union and Interface types in the first release

 # Concept
 ```graphql